mmatteo-hub/SofAR_Assignment1/README.md

 * _Rviz_: a visualization tool that allows inspect the simulation;

-* _ROS2 Galactic_ ([documentation](https://docs.ros.org/en/galactic/index.html)): an open-source and meta-operating system which provides a set of libraries and tools for building robot applications.
+* _ROS2 Galactic_ ([documentation](https://docs.ros.org/en/galactic/index.html)): an open-source and meta-operating system which provides a set of libraries and tools for building robot applications;

 * _Nav2_  ([documentation](https://navigation.ros.org/)): an architecture built on top of the ROS2 environment which aims to find a safe way to drive a mobile robot from point A to point B.